JosephJonathanFernandes/The_Healers_Scribe_AI_Powered_Knowledge_Extraction/README.md

 ## Contributing
 - See docs/CONTRIBUTING.md

+## Upcoming Features
+- **Retrieval-Augmented Generation (RAG):**
+  - Planned integration for advanced Q&A and knowledge retrieval from healer notes and medical texts.
+  - Not yet implemented, but designed for future extensibility.

-## Value
+## Project Context
-- Recruiter- and reviewer-friendly
-- Secure, maintainable, and extensible
-- Ready for production and open-source adoption pip install spacy nltk transformers torch python -m spacy download en_core_web_sm python -c "import nltk; nltk.download('vader_lexicon')"
+- This project was developed as part of a competition challenge to demonstrate modular NLP engineering, security, and open-source best practices. pip install spacy nltk transformers torch python -m spacy download en_core_web_sm python -c "import nltk; nltk.download('vader_lexicon')"